dyno-might/dyno-might.github.io/_posts/2021-04-18-humidifiers.md

 </style>"
 ---

-In the hope of seeming less unhinged, let me state two things upfront:
+Let me state two things upfront:

 1. It is *possible* to use ultrasonic humidifiers safely.
 2. Regardless of how they're used, we don't know *for sure* that ultrasonic humidifiers are dangerous.

-True, absolutely true!
-However, I'll argue that *as typically used*, ultrasonic humidifiers *might* cause health problems and that steam and evaporative humidifiers don't have the same issue.
+Absolutely true!
+However, *as typically used*, ultrasonic humidifiers *might* cause health problems.
+This is supported by an abundance of peer-reviewed research papers.
+It's also the quiet opinion of many different government agencies.

+The good news is that the problem is trivial to solve: Steam and evaporative humidifiers don't have the same issue.

 <div style="font-size:90%; margin-bottom: 10pt;" markdown="1">

+## Contents
+{:.no_toc}

 * auto-gen TOC:
 {:toc}